clts-globant/bcp_lab_quarkus_customer_service/README.md

 ## Generating a valid JWT

-The JWT is only checked for completeness, not for full authorization+authentication, as a full identity system wasn't implemented for the whole solution.
-As long as the JWT is valid, it should be usable.
+The JWT is only checked for completeness + the ROLE_ADMIN role/permission, not for full authorization+authentication, as a full identity system wasn't implemented for the whole solution.
+Otherwise, it should be usable.

 Instructions to generate a key pair: https://techdocs.akamai.com/iot-token-access-control/docs/generate-rsa-keys Instructions to generate a JWT wit said keys: https://techdocs.akamai.com/iot-token-access-control/docs/generate-jwt-rsa-key